Umuzi-org/tech-department/content/remote-work/tech-product-teams/_index.md

 I REPEAT: PUSH YOUR CODE EVERY DAY.
 There are many reasons to do this.

 And read this: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow.
 That's how we work.
-You need to understand it.
+You need to understand it and follow it.